 Rather than the antibiotics you’ll be prescribed for mastitis, take probiotics to boost your immune system.
 This will help you naturally fight inflammation and potential infection.

 Remember, the best way to prevent a clogged milk duct is to breastfeed regularly until your breasts are drained completely and pump if your breasts are still full after a feeding.
-Don’t skip feedings or pumping sessions.
+Don’t skip feedings or pumping sessions, which you'll definitely want to do in The Chrissy, our hands-free Nursing Pump Bra.
 Also, check to make sure your baby is positioned and latched for optimal breastfeeding.
 Try to gently massage your breasts while feeding and pumping to ensure the fattier hind milk is extracted and doesn’t get “stuck” in your milk ducts.

 Sources: Mama Natural, Home Remedies Web and Harvard Health